jeffellin/hugo-site/content/posts/2017-08-10-building-a-scalabale-web-site-using-awsdockerterraform.md

   - aws
   - docker
 ---

+>This page was converted from my old blog and hasn't been reviewed.
+If you see an error please let me know in the comments.

-In the past I have written pots about using infrastructure as code to deploy your web applications in a repeatable and controllable fashion using the concept of infrastructure as code.
+In the past I have written posts about using infrastructure as code to deploy your web applications in a repeatable and controllable fashion using the concept of infrastructure as code.
 Today I would like to give a concrete example of how this is done using word press deployed to AWS.

 In the first section I will illustrate how to use Terraform to create the networking components required to support the environment.